 Healthcare: Responding to Emerging Needs

-Keeping up with customer demand during those fluctuations drove more players to think about the best way to deliver personalized customer service.
-Those who were most successful turned to online solutions with AI-powered analytics and predictions that automated their personalization efforts -all within a single, unified platform.
+Keeping up with the individual needs of customers drove more players to think about the best way to address customers and deliver more personalized customer service.
+Those who were most successful turned to online solutions with AI-powered analytics and predictions that automated their personalization efforts — all within a single, unified platform.
 This can be helpful on both the consumer and customer service agent side.

-Whether it’s dynamically populating the topics of greatest interest like COVID-19 or connecting members to the right care providers, “the data under the hood is pre-empting and dynamically changing to give people the most relevant user experience and most relevant information based on their ever-changing healthcare needs,” Floisand said.
+Whether it’s dynamically populating the topics of greatest interest like telehealth services or connecting members to the right care providers, “the data under the hood is pre-empting and dynamically changing to give people the most relevant user experience and most relevant information based on their ever-changing healthcare needs,” Floisand said.

 Manufacturing: Minimizing Customer Effort

 Think auto equipment manufacturers that can show you a fully tailored list of parts based on one input: a VIN.
-Or a computer manufacturer that lets customers facet their search to hone in on categories that matter most.
+Or a computer manufacturer that lets customers facet their search to home in on categories that matter most.
 Or a footwear manufacturer that only shows you the running shoes available in your size.
 And then imagine if all of this data could be carried forward to the next search, purchase, or customer service interaction.
+It’s an aspect of customer care that puts the customer experience at the forefront of everything.

 “The effort is around minimal customer effort,” said Floisand.
 “What you’re seeing is a real focus on making it simple for people to find the information they need, and really to be able to leverage that data, both inside and outside of the organization to personalize from the very beginning … whether or not you know that person.”